tiredofit/docker-tinc/README.md

 # Prerequisites

-This image relies on active credentials to the [git/config/](https://git/config/) repositories.
+This image relies on a private Git Repository to store configuration data.
+Create a private repo and user account in git before proceeding.
-Create a Machine account in LDAP and assign priveleges in Git for the various tinc-hosts-NETWORKNAME.

 # Installation

-Automated builds of the image are available on [Registry](https://tiredofit/tinc) and is the recommended method of installation.
+Automated builds of the image are available on [Registry](https://hub.docker.com/tiredofit/tinc) and is the recommended method of installation.

 ```bash